 The JHT project deals with the transition from the GFDL to the WRF model that is scheduled to become the next operational hurricane model in the 2007 tropical season.
-The progress is indicated below in the August to February Timeline.
+The first 6 month progress is indicated below in the August to February Timeline.
+The progress after February is discussed in the last part of the report.
+Progress in this project has also been reported in the JHT talks at the last IHC Conference and the 27th AMS Conference on Hurricanes.